-The Health Centre has three bedrooms, the Girls' Room is upstairs and sleeps four pupils at a time.
+The Health Centre has three bedrooms.
+The Girls' Room is upstairs and sleeps four pupils at a time.
 Downstairs the boys also have a four bedded dorm.

-There is a single isolation room situated on the ground floor for pupil's who are considered to be infectious.
+There is a single isolation room situated on the ground floor for pupils who are considered to be infectious.
 There are bathroom and toilet facilities for all.
-Some have en-suites.
+Some rooms have en-suite bathrooms.